UniversalDependencies/docs/_say/feat/Aspect.md

 - _kóː <b>kə</b> yé wuriː ?//_ "Or how do you see it?"

-- _myáː mandá <b>mə</b> tawséytə mə́n sòːséy //_ "I began to pity him really."
+- _myáː mandá <b>mə</b> tawséy =tə mə́n sòːséy //_ "I began to pity him really."

 ### <a name="Conc">`Conc`</a>: TODO

 Zaar: In narrations, the concomitant marks an unbounded process functioning as a temporal frame for another process.
+The inflection follows the pattern "pronoun+_yáː_+_náː_"

 #### Example

-- _kóː <b>kə</b> yé wuriː ?//_ "Or how do you see it?"
+- _<b>myáːnaː</b> tul gìp Kìmsə́ < káwây màːʃîn < fi mə́kə́p //_ "we had just entered Kimse when the motorcycle stopped."

 ### <a name="Inch">`Inch`</a>: inchoative

-TODO
+Zaar: The inchoative marks a change of state or the beginning of a process.
+It is expressed by the post-verbal particle _ni_.

 #### Example